desmarkie/Landscapes/readme.md

 Empty project template for quick start of JS projects built using Coffeescript.
-It's currently specific to internal Neutral Digital use but could be tidied up to provide a more generic and reusable template.

 The Gulp setup is based on the example here: